 ground.

 The agentic shift matters because it changes what merchants expect and what the platform itself now does for free.
 When Shopify ships native AI capabilities, the apps that merely wrapped a simple capability lose their reason to exist, while the apps that solved a genuinely hard or specialized problem become more useful inside a smarter platform.
+It is already happening: native AI just ate a whole category of merchandising apps.
 This is not new in software, but the pace in 2026 is.

 The broader picture of where value is moving sits in the 2026 Shopify ecosystem value map, and it is worth reading alongside this, because the AI reshaping is really a story about where defensibility concentrates.
 AI does not destroy app value uniformly.
 It relocates it toward depth and away from convenience.
 The convenient wrappers get absorbed.
 The deep solutions get a tailwind.